CRISPR Gene Editing Future

 Technical Challenges

 While CRISPR is powerful, it’s not without challenges.
-Sometimes, it can make unintended changes to the DNA.
+For instance, it can sometimes make unintended changes to the DNA, which could lead to unexpected consequences.
 Therefore, researchers are working hard to improve the precision of this technology.
-Ensuring safety is crucial.
+Ensuring safety is crucial to the future of gene editing.

 Ethical Questions

-Moreover, editing genes in a way that can be passed on to future generations raises ethical questions.
-Society needs to discuss how to use this technology responsibly.
-Consequently, balancing innovation with ethical considerations is essential.
+Moreover, editing genes in a way that can be passed on to future generations raises serious ethical questions.
+Society needs to engage in meaningful discussions on how to use this technology responsibly.
+Consequently, balancing innovation with ethical considerations is essential to avoid misuse and ensure public trust.

 Conclusion